safe-global/safe-token/docs/vesting.md

 Each vesting pool has a manager.
 The manager of a Vesting pool can create new vestings and can pause, unpause or cancel managed vestings.

 When adding a new vesting it is required that enough tokens for the vesting are available for the vesting contract.
 Each time a new vesting is created the vesting contract will keep track of this, so that all vesting on the vesting contract are backed by the required amount of tokens.
-This ensured that there are enough tokens availble for all vesting when they can be claimed.
+This ensured that there are enough tokens available for all vesting when they can be claimed.

 #### Pausing